tyzbit/go-discord-archiver/README.md

 # NOTICE

-The emoji functionality will be deprecated September 1, 2024.
+The emoji functionality was deprecated September 1, 2024.
 Please see the [issue on the issue tracker](https://github.com/tyzbit/go-discord-archiver/issues/38) for more information.